dunnkers/goodreads-api/README.md

 You can deploy easily on any platform desired - just setup a Ruby environment and make sure a Redis instance is running in the network.
 Its connection parameters are at default.
 Also make sure to set the environment variables.
 Feel free to build a Dockerfile with the required setup.

-Out of the box, however, Heroku deployment works well.
+~Out of the box, however, Heroku deployment works well.
 Just launch an app with the heroku/ruby buildpack, and install the Heroku Redis add-on.
 You can use Heroku Scheduler to periodically fetch new data; configure the job to execute `rake fetch`.
-Cheers!
+Cheers!~

+Host on Google Cloud Platform by using the `cloudbuild.yaml` provided.

 ## About